 What is Yoga ?

 Before explaining to you exactly why we should practice yoga let me simply define the art itself.
 Simply stated, yoga is a set of poses (asanas) and together with certain breathing techniques help the body to be stronger and more flexible while helping to balance our mind and thought processes.
+There are many different types of yoga.

 Unlike other physical forms of exercises like aerobics, by practicing yoga, we not only gain better physical health, but also mental and spiritual well-being.